Automotive industry by country: Finland

 Finland depends on imports of cars and other vehicles, it does however have its own (yet small) auto industry which includes the production of Valmet Automotive cars, Sisu trucks and buses/coaches of various producers.
 This has decreased from forty to around a few thousand since the end of the 20th century.

 The Valmet Automotive -plant in Uusikaupunki produces over 100.000 cars annually, currently Mercedes-Benz A-series and GLC -series.

+Finland has had at least over 90 bus manufacturers (list in Finnish), though most of them were tiny and short-lived, or even the bus operators' own construction.
+Two of these (Sisu and Vanaja) were chassis manufacturers, a few (such as Kabus) manufactured complete buses, while most of them built bodywork for buses (and sometimes for bookmobiles and retail vehicles).